In This Article

 Scraping Search Results

-Once you have loaded search results, it’s pretty easy to scrape the results’ titles: they are the only H3s on the page.
+Once you have loaded search results, it's pretty easy to scrape the results' titles: Reddit kindly put the full title inside the aria-label attribute of the link.

 But if there are more than 25 or so results, you won't get all of them.
 To get more, you need to scroll down the page.